rust-lang/rfcs/text/3537-msrv-resolver.md

 [unresolved-questions]: #unresolved-questions

 The config field is fairly rough
 - The name isn't very clear
 - The values are awkward
 - Should we instead just have a `resolver.rust-version = true`?
+  - If we later add "resolve to toolchain" version, this might be confusing.
+  - Maybe enumeration, like `resolver.rust-version = <manifest|toolchain|ignore>`?

 `rust-version = "auto"`'s field name is unsettled and deciding on it is not blocking for stabilization.
 Ideally, we make it clear that this this is not inferred from syntax,